 Too often in education, we treat our work as if there is a magic solution, an individual hero, or super powered program to move our students and our schools to a place of excellence.
 We spend our time, energy, and resources searching for the right program to move our students to achieve the goals we’ve set for them.
 We deliberate over whether we should choose this program or that program and make an attempt to determine if it will “work” in our school or district.
-However, we often forget that no matter how valuable or impactful a program or concept, it will always be at the mercy of those whose duty is to execute it.
-We must first work on the people.
-Then, and only then, can we work on the work.
+However, we often forget that no matter how valuable or impactful a program or concept, it will always be at the mercy of those who have the responsibility of executing it.

 School improvement is about people improvement.
-When people do better, get better at their craft, and work better, schools improve.
+When people improve their practices, get better at their craft, and work better, schools improve.
 Programs don’t produce excellence.
 People are at the center of it all.
 We need school leaders who fully understand this.
 We need principals and administrators and teachers who accept, without hesitation, that improvement is a continuous concept.
 We never stop trying to get better at what we do.
 Regardless of our years of experience, expertise in our subject matter or field, the opportunity to improve your craft is constant.
-If only leaders would first work to develop a solid understanding and acceptance that people are at the center of any improvement in a school or district.
+Leaders must work to develop a solid understanding and acceptance that people are at the center of any improvement in a school or district.
 Without an educated, driven, and committed group of people who believe that it is their professional responsibility to get better each and every day, no program, no initiative will succeed.
-For it is not the program that has the power, it is the people.
+For it is not the program that has the power; it is the people.

 This, I believe, is the secret to producing amazing work.
 Imagine what might happen if everyone in your grade level, department, school, or district believed in the power of collective effort?
 What amazing things might you all accomplish?
 What if we all worked to push ourselves to maximize our personal potential?
 We must grow the people we have and stop looking for some super hero or super program to fix it all.
 The power, my friends, is in the people.